In this section, we will give you as much information about Ney as we can.

 A Brief History of Ney

+Ney: In some Turkish dialects it is called "nai", "nay", "gagri tuiduk" or "karghy tuiduk".
+It is a wind instrument made of reed reed.
+Kaşgarlı Mahmut, in his work entitled Divân-ı Lügati't-Türk, written at the beginning of 11th century, explaining the Turkish culture and language, stated that Ney was used in the "Sagu" ceremonies, that were organized for "Erler", related to death, virtue and pain.
 "Sagu" ceremonies are also known as "Yug" among Turks.
-In today's Turkish, we call the elegies of the verses called Sagut or Yağut, which are lementations sung in these ceremonies, "Ağıt".
-We can even say that the words "Sagut" or "Yağut" have been brought to the present day as "Avut" when we associate it with the word "Avutmak", which means consoling.
+Sagut or Yağut, which were lementations sung in these ceremonies, called today "Ağıt".
+We can even say "Sagut" or "Yağut" have been brought to the present day as "Avut" when we associate it with the word "Avutmak", which means consoling.
 Since the sound coming out of Ney is very deep and impressive, we can understand more easily why the Turks blow Ney in these ceremonies.

 The most primitive form of the ney instrument was first used in history in the Sumerian society.
 It is thought to have been used since 5000 years.
 The oldest ney found is what remains from 3000-2800 BC is what is exhibited in the Philadelphia University Museum in America today.
-It is thought that the instrument was generally used in religious ceremonies in those times.
+It is thought that the instrument was used in religious ceremonies in those times.

 Kargı Reeds at field (Arundo Donax)